gradle/gradle/subprojects/docs/src/docs/release/notes.md

 #### Improved configuration cache failure recovery

 In previous Gradle versions, it was possible to leave a configuration cache entry in a permanently broken state after a dependency resolution failure.
-The same build would later succeed with configuration caching disabled.
+Following builds would simply reproduce the failure without any attempt to recover from it.

 Starting with Gradle 7.6, this is no longer the case.
-Gradle recovers from dependency resolution failures in exactly the same way with the configuration cache enabled.
+Gradle recovers from dependency resolution failures in exactly the same way whether the configuration cache is enabled or not.

 #### Extended configuration cache task compatibility